-Sexual abuse includes activities by a parent or caregiver such as fondling a child’s genitals, penetration, incest, rape, sodomy, indecent exposure, and exploitation through prostitution or the production of pornographic materials.
+Sexual abuse includes activities by a parent or caregiver such as fondling a child’s genitals, penetration, incest, rape, sodomy, indecent exposure and child sex trafficking.

-Sexual abuse is defined as the employment, use, persuasion, inducement, enticement, or coercion of any child ... to engage in, or assist any other person to engage in, any sexually explicit conduct or simulation of such conduct, for the purpose of producing a visual depiction of such conduct...or the rape, and in cases of caretaker or inter-familial relationships, statutory rape, molestation, prostitution, or other form of sexual exploitation of children, or incest with children.
+Sexual abuse is defined as the employment, use, persuasion, inducement, enticement, or coercion of any child ... to engage in, or assist any other person to engage in, any sexually explicit conduct or simulation of such conduct, for the purpose of producing a visual depiction of such conduct...or the rape, and in cases of caretaker or inter-familial relationships, statutory rape, molestation, child sex trafficking, or incest with children.

 Signs and Behaviors of the Child or Teen